-- a) High quality medium and short-term planning clear learning objectives linked to National Curriculum/EYFS expectations; - Good teacher subject knowledge; - Clear sequences of lessons which build on previous
+- a) High quality medium and short-term planning - clear learning objectives linked to National Curriculum/EYFS expectations; - Good teacher subject knowledge; - Clear sequences of lessons which build on previous b) Through equality of opportunity

-- Thorough consideration given to planning; - High quality classroom and lesson management. - Through equality of opportunity Every practitioner to have a good awareness of social, cultural, spiritual and moral differences and not to have predetermined expectations of abilities of any group of learners. - Through inclusive practice which meets individual needs Good quality differentiation by matching tasks to ability.
-An awareness of the individual learning needs of pupils. - Contributing to cross-curricular skills Physical education encourages qualities of personal development: leadership, self-confidence, initiative, and selfcontrol.
-Working with others: team spirit, co-operation, communication and appreciation of others' efforts, strengths and weaknesses. - e) High quality of assessment for learning All practitioners to use observations and assessment of pupil's development and learning to inform planning - f) Professional development Training, advice, resources and support for all staff from and by middle and senior managers and external consultants.
+- Thorough consideration given to planning; - High quality classroom and lesson management.

+Every practitioner to have a good awareness of social, cultural, spiritual and moral differences and not to have predetermined expectations of abilities of any group of learners.

+- c) Through inclusive practice which meets individual needs Good quality differentiation by matching tasks to ability.
+An awareness of the individual learning needs of pupils. - d) Contributing to cross-curricular skills

+Physical education encourages qualities of personal development: leadership, self-confidence, initiative, and self-control.
+Working with others: team spirit, co-operation, communication and appreciation of others' efforts, strengths and weaknesses. - e) High quality of assessment for learning All practitioners to use observations and assessment of pupil's development and learning to inform planning f) Professional development

+Training, advice, resources and support for all staff from and by middle and senior managers and external consultants.